 Santa Cruz County State Parks are open, with the exception of the Santa Cruz Mission State Historic Park.
 Parking lots are open at nearly all Santa Cruz County State Parks and parking fees are in effect.
 Stay up-to-date on Santa Cruz County State Parks opening status and take the Parks Pledge here.
 And please remember, face coverings are required when paying your parking fees.
-Please note that most campgrounds are currently closed with the exception of Henry Cowell Redwoods State Park and Big Basin Redwoods State Park.

-From outdoor patio dining, modified dine-in options, curbside pickup, and takeout, Santa Cruz County eateries continue to adapt to safely serve their patrons.
+From outdoor patio dining, curbside pickup, delivery, and takeout, Santa Cruz County eateries continue to adapt to safely serve their patrons.
 In many cases, including Downtown Santa Cruz and the Capitola Village, outdoor dining is being expanded to give more space to customers and staff.
 Places like Abbott Square Market and Santa Cruz Mountain Brewing have included helpful signage to safely guide patrons.
 Check out our dining page for eatery ideas and be sure to contact individual restaurants for their current operating status.

 POINTS OF INTEREST